Cyllama Agent Framework Overview¶

 OBSERVATION = "observation" # Tool result

-ANSWER = "answer" # Final answer
+ANSWER = "answer" # Final answer (also emitted by workflows

 ERROR = "error" # Error occurred